curtishoughton/Penetration-Testing-Cheat-Sheet/iOS/iOS-SSH-Setup.md

 The `-R 8080:127.0.0.1:8080` part of the SSH command remote port forwards 8080 onto the iOS device.
 *In simple terms, I want to put my local port 8080 on Linux onto the iPhone as port 8080*

+## Configuring the device to forward traffic to interception proxy

 The iPhone can then be configured to forward traffic to port 8080 by setting up a "proxy" within the WiFi settings.

 1) Go to Settings > WiFi